julius-julius/qsc/README.md

 ## Note

 To flag any issues for debugging, please write to [Julius Julius](mailto:juliusjulius.1729@gmail.com).
+If you would like to publish your code or CFT-data for some example of the AdS/CFT integrable system, please write to [Julius Julius](mailto:juliusjulius.1729@gmail.com).